-On August 8, the Treasury and the IRS spelled out the details of one piece of the $1.5 trillion tax bill, a 20 percent deduction against income taxes for pass-through businesses.
+On August 8, the Treasury and the IRS detailed one piece of the $1.5 trillion tax bill.
+Specifically, a 20 percent deduction against income taxes for pass-through businesses.

 Here’s a quick explainer to help you understand what the new tax cut means for you.